excellentsyt/servicesmonitor/doc/readme.txt

 ************************
 *******Objectives*******
 ************************
-We currently run a number of Win32 executables which provide network support for Trainz client installations.
+We currently run a number of Win32 executables which provide network support for the game client installations.
 At the current time, these are started manually and not automatically monitored, which means that a software failure can lead to a 48-hour service outage before being detected and rectified.

 We need a tool which monitors and takes certain automated actions.
 The tool should be kept as simple as possible (probably a Win32 console app written in C/++)  for ease of maintenance as it will be extended with new functionality over time.